abert-on/hugo-blog/content/about.md

 ![Alec Burton](/img/AlecBurton.png)

-Alec Burton is a Principal Developer based around London and the South East of England.
+Alec Burton is a Software Engineer based in London and the South East of England.

-Experienced in Java, Spring Boot, Agile, BDD, continuous integration, Docker and coaching.
+Experienced in Java, Spring Boot, Agile, BDD, Continuous Integration, Docker and Coaching.

 ### Contact